sketchplatform/ugriders.github.io/_posts/2017-02-25-UGRID_F17-Movies.md

 author: Vincent Lee
 ---

-Hello everyone in this meeting we will start our analysis on cinematic entertainment, we would also like to do the following:
+In this meeting we will start our analysis on cinematic entertainment.
+The global movie industry earns billions of dollars each and every year.
+A large percentage of the population watches a movie every month.
+Forecasts show that the revenue money and expected numbers of moviemakers will only go up.
+This is a good opportunity to make predictions and perform a sales or marketing analysis.
+Although, the number of people watching movies at home have swayed by streamlining technology such as Netflix.
+You can never replace the experience for watching movies on the big screen with your friends at the theaters.

+##### We will also be going over the following:

 - *Wrap up the HR analytics dataset*: If you want to showcase your work please email us back.
 - *Prepare for Datafest*: We want everyone to form teams, socialize, and answer questions about Datafest.
 - *Schedule tentative plans*: Polling for mock datafest date, do we want Sunday classes for beginners, and the recruitment of officers.